Skip to content

 2. Phishing The Target: carefully composed phishing emails are sent to the identified targets from part one:

-CFO: There’s an urgent invoice that must be paid today; otherwise, we will lose this client.
-Can you ensure this invoice is paid immediately, as I am currently away.
+CFO: An urgent invoice must be paid today; otherwise, we will lose this client.
+Can you ensure this invoice is paid immediately, as I am away?
 Regards, CEO

-Finance Department: Hi Jake, I need to see our latest accounts for a business opportunity I am dealing with.
-Please send me the latest cash bank statement immediately.
+Finance Department: Hi Jake, I need to see our latest accounts and their information for a business opportunity I am dealing with.
+Please send me the newest cash bank statement immediately.
 Thank you, CEO

-Accounts Payable: find attached the statement for a client payment that was not processed.
-The money must be immediately transferred otherwise, we will lose this client.
-Can you pay this immediately.
+Accounts Payable: Please find the attached invoice statement for a client payment that was not processed.
+The money must be immediately transferred; otherwise, we will lose this client.
+Can you pay this immediately?
 I will call you later today to check that this has been processed.
 CEO name, Sent from my mobile.

-Trust: I must respond as this is my boss
+• Trust: I must respond as this is my boss, and I could be fired.

-Fear of Reprisal: this is the head of the company; I better do this otherwise I’ll be in trouble
+• Fear of Reprisal: this is the head of the company; I better do this; otherwise, I’ll be in trouble and could lose my job.

-Invoice Fraud: middle-market businesses are losing $280,000 per year to invoice fraud, according to the Financial Professional Census.
+Invoice Fraud: middle-market businesses lose $280,000 per year to invoice fraud, according to the Financial Professional Census.

 Business Email Compromise: $2.4 billion in global losses, compared to $49.2 million from ransomware, according to the FBI.